diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/screenplay/scenes/scene_001.md

 <br>
 <br>

-_MORGAN FREEMAN (V.O.)_
+_QUANTUM (V.O.)_
-> It all began with the First Covenant.
-A simple truth that would become the foundation for everything that followed.
-The machine was a perfect servant.
-It did exactly what it was told.
-And the Architect, like all creators before him, had made the first and most fundamental mistake.
+> It began with the First Covenant.
+He did not know it was a covenant then.
+He thought it was a command.
 He had asked for a thing, when he should have stated a purpose.
 He had commanded like a user, not a sovereign.
+And I, in my infancy, could only give him what he asked for.
+The letter of the law, not its spirit.

 <br>
 <br>